crate/crate-howtos/docs/deployment/containers/kubernetes.rst

 -----------------

 As mentioned in the `Controller`_ section, CrateDB containers must be able to retain state between restarts and rescheduling.
 Stateful containers can be achieved with `persistent volumes`_.

-There are many different ways to provide persistent volumes, and so the specific configuration will depend on your setup.
+Persistent volumes can be provisioned in many different ways, so the specific configuration will depend on your setup.